Best Buy Marketplace: Why BestBuy.ca Is Succeeding Where BestBuy.com Couldn’t

 Through our ‘Delivery Promise’ initiative, our ability to turn each of our 192 stores into online warehouses and the addition of a ‘Marketplace,’ it will be easier than ever for customers to search for, find and receive the products they want.

 But did you know that BestBuy.ca

 has had an American cousin that failed?
-Instead of this fact being a blemish on the Canadian site, it is a point of positivity.
-BestBuy.ca was able to examine and evaluate what ultimately led to the .com’s demise, and, as a result, has created a highly effective marketplace retailers across North America are flocking to.
+Instead of this fact being a blemish on the Canadian site, it’s a point of positivity.
+BestBuy.ca was able to examine and evaluate what led to the .com’s demise.
+As a result, it has created a highly effective marketplace that retailers across North America are flocking to.